Recommendations

 Lightroom

 Be dazzled by epic installations at London's Lightroom, where artists and creatives use revolutionary technologies to create innovative and immersive works of art in a vast space.
-Open now at the venue is Vogue: Inventing the Runway, a mesmeric exhibition tracing the evolution of fashion shows from the 20th century to the present day.
+Open now at the venue is David Bowie: You're Not Alone, which will transport you into the world of this visionary artist through iconic performances and rarely-seen interviews.

 Baltic Centre for Contemporary Art

 Towering over the River Tyne, the Baltic is a former flour mill converted into a centre for contemporary art across six floors.
 These comprise gallery spaces, a viewing platform, a restaurant, a library, a sensory playroom and a great gift shop, making it a very fun building to explore.
 There's also an incredible exhibition programme, showing leading contemporary artists from around the world.
-Don't miss their current exhibition Mani Kambo: Axis Mundi, a new commission from the multidisciplinary artist that explores the inner spirit through totemic symbols.
+Don't miss their current exhibition For All At Last Return, a group show using contemporary art to explore the affect of humans on marine life.

 Yorkshire Sculpture Park